California Joint Venture Law

 - An LLC can write off many expenses that an individual can't do so themselves.
 However, the owner can't write off their own car on their taxes.
 However, the LLC can own a car.
 Additionally, the LLC can depreciate it yearly and lower its reported net income.
 When the income passes through to the members, the car expense will already be deducted.

 If you need help with California joint venture law, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.